Checking AOM Alarms or Events

 - Set the interval for refreshing alarms or events.
 Click

-to check the alarms or events generated in the period.
+and select a value from the drop-down list, such as Refresh manually or 1 minute auto refresh. - Set criteria to filter the alarms or events generated in a specified period.
 You can filter alarms or events through the search box.

 Table 1 Search criteria Search Criteria